Ensign Peak Nature Park Entrance Sign lite up at night

 Best skyline view of Salt Lake City seen from Ensign Peak

-Our Experience at Ensign Peak in Salt Lake City
+What to expect at Ensign Peak in Salt Lake City (our experience)

 What could be a better way to end our Salt Lake City adventure than a hike up Ensign Peak?
 The historic site is an “ensign for the nations” and is home to the most magnificent views overlooking Salt Lake City.